andrewharmellaw/org-struct-and-cult-meetup-code-of-conduct/README.md

 opportunity to learn is not the goal of this CoC.

 The CoC tells you when you've made a mistake, and empowers others to have a conversation with you about it.
-And most importantly, it will tell newcomers & traditionally marginalized attendees that we value their safety.
+And most importantly, it tells newcomers & traditionally marginalized attendees that we value their safety.
 The focus is on the goal that "you will not be harassed."